 Also NEW - God’s Story for All Seasons

-This has been another dream of mine - to create worship liturgy resources for people overwhelmed by writing so many prayers for a service, or who struggle to choose scripture or to help the biblically illiterate in their pews to understand the arc of the Bible’s narrative.
+This has been another dream of mine - to create worship liturgy resources for people who are

 So many core stories aren’t found in the RCL, or aren’t included in their fullness.
 So many people don’t understand the rhythm of the church seasons and their meaning, or basic stories we take for granted that everyone learned in Sunday school.
 For those who are spiritually seeking, that is background they generally don’t have (and, let’s face it, those who have been in the pews for decades sometimes don’t know this information either or haven’t made the connections).

-Each unit includes a scripture focus and suggested supporting passages for each service, music suggestions, Calls to Worship, prayers, spring-board ideas for children’s time and sermons, and benedictions.
-The units will be in digital format only and e-mailed to you as a PDF attachment.
+I’m thrilled to make available worship units with liturgy for up to eight complete services through God’s Story for All Seasons.
+Each unit includes a scripture focus and suggested supporting passages for every service, music suggestions, Calls to Worship, prayers, spring-board ideas for children’s time and sermons, and benedictions.
+The units are in digital format only and e-mailed to you as a PDF attachment.
+Take a closer look and check out a sample service to get a feel for what is included on the God’s Story for All Seasons page.